For current COVID-19 information, see LegalHelpBC.ca

 When you earn money from working, this is called “income”.
 You will have to pay a tax on it.
 You do this by filling out an income tax return.
 A tax return is basically your report to the government for a given year.
 While your return may show that you have to pay more tax, you may also be eligible for a tax rebate if you have credits for expenses like health care, child care or school.

 If you are going to file your first tax return anddon't know where to begin, then the Canada Revenue Agency (CRA) offers an online course to help you learn how to file a tax return.
-See also All about your tax return.
+See also Doing your taxes.

 Income tax is collected by the CRA on behalf of the federal government, provinces, and territories.
 The deadline for filing your tax return is usually the end of April.
 There are financial penalties for filing a late return if you owe the government money.
 The best source of income tax information is the CRA.